shirin-monzavi/SingletonSample/README.md

 ## Singleton Pattern in C#

 ### 📌 Overview
-This repository presents singletone design pattern.This design pattern belongs to creational category and helps us to restrict creation of a class.
+This repository presents singleton design pattern.This design pattern belongs to creational category and helps us to restrict creation of a class.
 This means, the class can have only one instance in the entire application.

 ### 🎯 Features